Switching Biologics for Ankylosing Spondylitis

 Is switching biologics safe?

 Most people can safely switch biologics.
-But some fare worse than others.2
+But there are some things to consider.
+2

 At first, switching biologics may lead to an increase in symptoms.
 The full benefit of these drugs tends to come over time, but the symptoms can show up right away.
 One study showed that people stuck with each new biologic for less time.2